kreo/kreo/README.md

 🧠 I have a creative and proactive mind <br>
 💢 I'm a problem solver <br>
 🔭 I’m currently working on some awesome project at https://reactiveway.com <br>
-🌱 I’m currently developing using Nuxt, Vue, Vuex and Postcss <br>
+🌱 I’m currently developing using Vue, Vuex and Postcss <br>
 📫 How to reach me: Visit me on twitter at https://twitter.com/_kreo <br>